 Extended Super Antifire Potions (98-99)

+The recommendation in this Herblore guide for OSRS is Extended Super Antifire Potions.
 While you can only use it during the last stretch of training, these potions are the second fastest way to train while being half the price of Saradomin Brews.
 You will upgrade a Super antifire potion with Lava scale shards (which are stackable) and net over 400,000 experience per hour.
 Dragon Slayer II is required to make these, although most high-level players will probably have it completed anyway.

 Check this out on OSRS

 - RuneScape Mobile Early Access is now available for Everyone

 - What exactly is RuneScape’s Zodi-yak Track?